 - The Traction – The marine carpet offers plenty of traction.
 You will feel safe on the boat even when your feet are wet.
 It’s a great choice if you have kids for sure.

 - The Comfort – Carpet makes guests feel more at home!
 With soft flooring, guests never worry about their feet hurting.
 And, if your pets are on your pontoon, they can lie on the carpet and relax, and you can feel good about your pet’s safety.

 Cons of Marine Carpet Flooring

-- Hot Metal Rivets – In older boat models there are metal snaps and rivets that can get incredibly hot.
-On a barefoot, even with carpet, if you step on it on a really hot day, you might feel it.
+- Hot Metal Rivets – In older boat models, there are metal snaps and rivets that can get incredibly hot.
+On a barefoot, even with carpet, if you step on it on a scorching day, you might feel it.

-- Rotting – Carpet absorbs water and if not dried for an extended period it will cause problems.
-It can lead to mold that rots the plywood underneath, which will be a costly thing to repair.
+- Rotting – Carpet absorbs water, and if not dried for an extended period, it will cause problems.
+It can lead to mold that rots the plywood underneath, which will be costly to repair.
 Make sure you dry your carpet properly so your wood does not get damaged.